Fox's Book of Martyrs

 "The

-next morning, I sent Moung Ing to ascertain the
+next morning, I sent Moung Ing to ascertain the situation of your brother, and

-situation of your brother, and give him food, if still living.
-He soon
+give him food, if still living.
+He soon returned, with the intelligence that

-returned, with the intelligence that Mr. Judson, and all the white foreigners,
+Mr. Judson, and all the white foreigners, were confined

-fastened to a long pole, to prevent their moving!
-The point of my anguish now
+long pole, to prevent their moving!
+The point of my anguish now was that I was

-was that I was a prisoner myself, and could make no
+a prisoner myself, and could make no efforts for the

-efforts for the release of the missionaries.
-I begged and entreated the
+release of the missionaries.
+I begged and entreated the magistrate to allow me

-magistrate to allow me to go to some member of government to state my case; but
+to go to some member of government to state my case;

-wrote a note to one of the king's sisters, with whom I had been intimate,
+next wrote a note to one of the king's sisters, with whom I had been intimate,

 requesting her to use her influence for the release of the teachers.
-The note
+The note was returned with this message-She 'did not understand

-refusal to interfere; though I afterwards ascertained that she had an anxious
+it'-which was a polite refusal to interfere; though I afterwards ascertained

-desire to assist us, but dared not on account of the
+that she had an anxious desire to assist us, but dared

-queen.
-The day dragged heavily away, and another dreadful night was before me.
+not on account of the queen.
+The day dragged heavily away, and another dreadful

-I endeavored to soften the feelings of the guard by giving them tea and cigars
+night was before me.
+I endeavored to soften the feelings of the guard by giving

-for the night; so that they allowed me to remain inside of my room, without
+them tea and cigars for the night; so that they allowed me to remain inside of

-stretched on the bare floor in irons and confinement, haunted my mind like a spectre, and prevented my obtaining any quiet sleep, though
+confinement, haunted my mind like a spectre, and prevented my obtaining any

-nature was almost exhausted.
+quiet sleep, though nature was almost exhausted.

 "On